porky3n/FED_Assignment_1_Jason_Wang/README.md

 **Page 4: Equipment Page**
 - Navigation Bar

 - **Shopping Cart** The shopping cart is able to expand and close, when open, it displays the items added to cart in a table (Product Name, Quantity, Price).
 As more items are added, the quantity, price and total price will be updated in the cart.
-There is also a Buy Button, when pressed, a message saying Purchase Successful will be shown.
+There is also a Buy Button, when pressed, a message saying Purchase Successful will be shown and cart clears.
+When you refresh the page, the cart contents will not be cleared until your press clear cart or buy.
+This is due to items being added to local storage when added to cart and deleted from local storage when press buy or clear cart.

 - **Filter Panel** The filter panel is able to filter balls based on categories as well as sort them based on price High to Low or vice versa.
 When filtered, the irrelevant balls will be hidden in the page.

 - **Bowling Balls Display** For each bowling ball display box, when mouse hovers over, a small box will appear showing more statistics about the ball.
 Each ball also has an "Add to Cart" Button, when pressed, the button changes to "Item Added to Cart" for 2s before it changes back.
 The shopping cart will update accordingly as well.

-- Bowling Ball Maintainence Services
+- **Bowling Ball Maintainence Services** Hover to see hidden information.

 - Footer